 Some family facts are universal.
 Display a canvas with all your loving traditions and household rules right on your mantelpiece.
 Even for parents that have everything, this gift is one-of-a-kind.

 When mom or dad kick back with a cup of coffee and a book, treat them to a natural wood slice beneath their mug.
 After slicing the 3.5” pieces, sand and seal before wrapping up in a gift set with other gifts for readers like a homemade bookmark, a throw blanket and of course a new novel.

 8. Family Photo Beer Stein

-Every time mom and dad relax with a cold beer, they’ll see your loving faces staring back at them.
+Every time mom and dad relax with a cold beer, they’ll see your loving faces.
 Design your own photo beer stein with sweet family quotes, names and of course playful images of your family.